Culture of California: History

 California was first settled by Indigenous tribes and the names of many cities in California are of Indigenous roots.
 Spain had explored the present state during the 16th century, although it did not colonize it and did not exert its cultural influence in earnest until the 18th century.
 By the 19th century, Spain had built missions throughout the state and California consisted of huge land extensions (called "ranchos").
 Indigenous cultures, though significantly damaged, survived to some extent by adapting to European influences in the missions.
-From that time to the present, Hispanic Californians have always been among the largest cultural groups in the state.
-Furthermore, Mexican immigration into California has also resulted in a large share of cultural contributions, with critics labeling this phenomenon Mexifornia.
+Since then, Hispanic Californians have always been among the largest cultural groups in the state.
+Furthermore, Mexican immigration into California has also resulted in a large share of cultural contributions, with critics labeling this phenomenon "Mexifornia".

 Around the time of California's 1850 statehood, Mexicans and indigenous people were seen somewhat negatively by the incoming American population due to economic competition as well as racist attitudes.
 The California Gold Rush of the 1850s is now seen as a symbol of California's modern economic style, a pioneering spirit that tends to generate technology, social ventures, entertainment, and economic fads and booms that, in many cases, are followed all around the globe.
 Southern California, having not experienced the migration boom of the gold rush, became less Americanized than northern California.
-A growing Asian presence and the advocacy of black Californians also contributed to a unique Californian cultural and political scene.
+A growing Asian presence and the advocacy of Black Californians also contributed to a unique Californian cultural and political scene.

 California has long been a subject of interest in the public mind and has often been promoted by its boosters as a kind of paradise.
-In the early 20th Century, fueled by the efforts of state and local boosters, many Americans saw the Golden State as an ideal resort destination, sunny and dry year round with easy access to the ocean, deserts, and mountains.
+In the early 20th century, fueled by the efforts of state and local boosters, many Americans saw the Golden State as an ideal resort destination, sunny and dry year round with easy access to the ocean, deserts, and mountains.
 In the 1960s, popular music groups such as the Beach Boys promoted the image of Californians as laid-back, tanned beach-goers.
 The hippie movement began in San Francisco, California in the early 1960s and progressed into the late 1970s.